wanggit/qcadoo-copy-super-pom-open/README.md

-# qcadoo-copy-super-pom-open
+# wg-super-pom-open
-copy from qcadoo
+base from qcadoo